App & Browser Testing Made Easy

 4. Find By CSS Selector

-CSS Selector is used to providing style rules for web pages and also can be used to identify one or more web elements.
+CSS Selector is used to provide style rules for web pages and can identify one or more web elements.

-Example: Consider the same search box of the Amazon page.
-It has a class attribute whose value is nav-search-input.
-Using the same value, the Selenium findElement method can locate the element.
+Example: Consider the website’s homepage; there is an”Add to cart” button for all products.
+Using the same value, the Find elements in Selenium method can locate the element.

 5. Find By XPath